Drug updated on 9/4/2024

 - This summary is based on the review of seven systematic review(s)/meta-analysis(es).
 [1-7]

-- Sarilumab's safety profile was comparable to other targeted DMARDs, with no significant difference in the incidence of adverse reactions, serious adverse reactions, or withdrawal due to adverse reactions.
+- Sarilumab exhibited a comparable safety profile to other biologics in RA patients with inadequate response to TNF inhibitors, with no significant differences observed in adverse reactions, serious adverse reactions, or withdrawal due to adverse effects.

 Product Monograph / Prescribing Information